MATCH Function Definition

 Here, the objective is to get the position of the name “Mirel Manchon,” but we have only the partial name as a lookup value in the reference cell D1.

 To get the desired result, we need to use wildcard characters.
-As we have First Name here, we can combine the First Name with an asterisk (*) to match the remaining characters of the name.
+As we have first name here, we can combine it with an asterisk (*) to match the remaining characters of the name.